-Finally, the statutory provisions on viability and country-wide cost allegations are, like price determinations under § 773(a), directed to the same general calculation, i.e., the computation of normal value (or its proxy, CV) of the subject merchandise.
+Finally, the statutory provisions on viability and country-wide cost allegations are, like price determinations under section 773(a) of the Act, directed to the same general calculation, i.e., the computation of normal value (or its proxy, CV) of the subject merchandise.
 Nevertheless, for each provision to be applied in a manner that would allow the statute to make sense, the Department interprets the term differently depending upon the specific provision, the purpose for which it is applied, and the language of the definition of foreign like product.